 4. Hire a DEI expert

 There is so much to be done when accomplishing diversity, equity and inclusion initiatives in the workplace.
-While it’s a valiant effort to take on this objective to the best of your abilities, it’s always in your best interest to hire an DEI expert.
+While it’s a valiant effort to take on this objective to the best of your abilities, it’s always in your best interest to hire a DEI expert.

-Experts in the space today go by many job titles, including Director/Head of Diversity, Chief Diversity Officer or DEI consultant.
+Experts in the space today go by many job titles, including Director/Head of Diversity, Chief Diversity Officer, or DEI consultant.
 Regardless of the name, these leaders all help implement organizational change toward a more fair, diverse and inclusive workplace.

 To jumpstart your hiring process, first consider your company goals, what you need in a role and the skills needed to affect change.
 Then, set parameters for the financial commitment.
 From there, vet your candidates through interviews.

-Once you’ve got the right candidate for your organization’s needs, you’ll be well on way to ensuring all your year-round diversity efforts cross the finish line.
+Once you’ve got the right candidate for your organization’s needs, you’ll be well on your way to ensuring all your year-round diversity efforts cross the finish line.